fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Richard Sprague, [So Should I Eat Apples, or Not?](https://medium.com/neodotlife/review-of-viome-f024423a3d3a) (_NEO.LIFE_, February 2018).

 {% include alert.html class='danger' title='Reading reflection' text="
-What is your opinion on genetically informed diets?
-Take a broad philosophical approach to answering the question.
-Avoid simplistic and unhelpful conclusions like 'if it works then it's fine'.
-Think about questions like: Can they EVER work?
+Are genetically informed diets a good idea?
+Take a broad philosophical approach to answering the question, and AVOID SIMPLISTIC CONCLUSIONS like 'if it works then it's fine'.
+Can they EVER work?
 And if they COULD, would that entail a healthy or productive relationship to food?
 "%}